jsantoro10/jsantoro10.github.io/_cases/nycbest.md

       job: College Senior
       image: portrait2.png
       description:
         - Winston is a senior in college living in Seattle.
-He didn’t grow up with pets but he’s interested in adopting a cat because he’s heard that cats are better for first-time pet parents.
+He’s interested in adopting a cat as a first-time pet parent.
-        - He doesn’t know where to start so he’s looked at multiple animal shelter sites but decided to just go to a shelter in person after seeing the limited filters, vague personality descriptions, and complex adoption processes.
+        - He’s not sure what characteristics to base his search on with the limited filters and vague personality descriptions on existing sites.
+He’d rather save time by going to the shelters themselves if it weren’t for unclear adoption processes.
   challenges:
     description: "I reframed the insights from the research as improvement opportunities for the NYC’s Best site:"
     list: